Single-Cell Deep Clustering Method Assisted by Exogenous Gene Information: A Novel Approach to Identifying Cell Types: Conclusion

 \section{Conclusion}

-In conclusion, we developed an effective clustering model for scRNA data, SCC-DGA, which utilizes a dual-graph alignment module to constrain the cell-to-cell graph and gene-to-gene graph.
-The dual-supervised optimization module optimizes the cluster embeddings while maintaining the stability of both graphs during the optimization process.
-Our experimental results demonstrate that the cell-to-cell graph and gene-to-gene graph effectively enhance the optimization of embeddings, and our proposed model outperforms other existing methods.
+In conclusion, we have developed scEGA, an effective exogenous gene assisted clustering model for single-cell data, employing a dual-matrix alignment module to constrain cell and gene features.
+The dual-supervised optimization module enhances cluster embeddings while ensuring the stability of both cell and gene matrices during the optimization process.
+Our experimental findings show that the cell and gene graphs significantly improve embedding optimization, with our model surpassing other existing methods.

-Moving forward, we plan to explore novel methods for random walks on the gene-to-gene graph to obtain more effective representations.
-We also intend to investigate additional similarity measures of cells to construct a more accurate cell-to-cell graph\cite{wang2023rnasmc,zhang2023review,lee2023benchmarking,kim2019impact,li2022compressed}.
-Collaborative training is another promising avenue for future research, and we believe that the integration of cells and genes can enhance each other's effectiveness in clustering\cite{nguyen2023embryosformer,ogier2023federated}.
+In the future, we aim to investigate innovative approaches to random walks on the gene graph for more effective representations.
+Additionally, we plan to examine more similarity measures of cells to construct a more precise cell graph \cite{wang2023rnasmc,zhang2023review,lee2023benchmarking,kim2019impact,li2022compressed}.
+Collaborative training presents another exciting research direction, as we believe that integrating cell and gene data can mutually enhance clustering effectiveness \cite{nguyen2023embryosformer,ogier2023federated}.